 Residence is open to students during the regular academic session (September to April, with a break over the holiday season).
-In 2008,
+In 2009,

-- First-year students may move into residence commencing at 10 a.m. on Saturday, August 30. - Returning students may move into residence at 9 a.m. on Wednesday, September 3. - One-year BJ students may move into residence at noon on Thursday, August 14.
+- First-year students may move into residence commencing at 10:00 a.m. on Saturday, September 5th; - Returning students may move into residence as of 9:00 a.m. on Wednesday, September 9th; - One-year BJ students may move into residence as of noon on Thursday, August 13th.